 China.
 It was a happy culture shock, but culture shock nevertheless.
 The language barrier is more pronounced in China than anywhere else I’ve ever been to.
 I’d always found on my previous travels that a few gestures, smiles and pigeon English will get me what I needed or to the place I wanted to go, but in China, it was very tough.

 A friend and I were stuck in Manila for two days over a Filipino bank holiday in 1995 with only a USD $20 traveller cheque between us.
 We were incredibly lucky to be taken in by a lovely Belgian lady who ran a hostel and she drove us around Manila for a whole day trying to find somewhere where I could get a cash advance on my credit card as I didn’t know my PIN.
 We didn’t find anywhere, and we had to leave without paying her for our accommodation or taxi service, but when I got home a year later, I posted her some money and received a lovely letter back from her.

 I was drunkenly taught to pole dance by the daughter of a Fijian MP.

 Probably New York.

-Whilst backpacking across Mexico I stayed in a remote beach cabin on the Atlantic coast.
-The owner kindly invited us to join him and his family to the local towns annual Fiesta.
+While backpacking across Mexico, I stayed in a remote beach cabin on the Atlantic coast.
+The owner kindly invited us to join him and his family to the local town's annual Fiesta.
 The only way we could get there was in the back of his truck that usually transported his cows...
-The fiesta itself was wonderful to see, great live music, dancing, street food and lots of Tequila, we were the only ‘out of towners’ there and it felt a really privilege.
+The fiesta itself was beautiful to see, great live music, dancing, street food and lots of Tequila, we were the only ‘out of towners’ there and it felt a real privilege.

 Apart from friends and family, very little!